Chiraggupta27/Attention-Assist-and-driver-drowsiness-detection-/README.md

 - 👋 Hi, I’m @chirag gupta
-- 👀 I’m interested in Data Analyst and software developer
-- 🌱 I’m currently learning python and sql for data analyst career
 - 💞️ I’m looking to collaborate on new technologies and help others and gain more knowledge
 - 📫 How to reach me ... my contact no is 8057710544
+- I have created this driver drowsiness project in which i am using opencv and python

 <!---
 Chiraggupta27/Chiraggupta27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.